E-Learning: Does Your Streaming Video Solution Offer Chapter Markers?

 White label option – All the video content hosted on Dacast white-label and branding can be fully customized.

 Security features – The platform includes tools to restrict access based on IP address/country of origin, website, with a password, etc. Several other tools are included.

 API access – Full programmatic access to the Dacast streaming video solution is included starting at the $125/month “Premium” plan.

-With these range of features, DaCast is a great platform for individual educators and schools to get e-learning content up and running fast.
+With this range of features, Dacast is a great platform for individual educators and schools to get e-learning content up and running fast.

 How to use chapter markers with Dacast

 Chapter markers only work properly if you’re using Dacast’s new video player.
 If you’re still using an old player or using a custom video player, this functionality won’t work correctly.

 To add chapter markers to a video on your Dacast streaming video solution, you first sign in to your Dacast account.
 Then, click the “Video On Demand” link in the left-hand menu.
 This will show you a list of your VOD files.
 Click on the video to which you want to add chapter markers.